VSustar/RFIDAZURE_2/README.md

 ## Link to the RFID-ESP32 microcontroller part of the code
 See [Github](https://github.com/VSustar/RFIDAZURE_1)
 ## Link to the Vid Sustar's RFID tracker WebPage
+Webpage is currently down to preserve the costs...
 See [Webpage](https://sustariot.azurewebsites.net/)

 ## Main References:
 * Flask from [Princekrampah](https://github.com/Princekrampah/FlaskPlotlyProject)